DaveMuirhead/naboo-server/README.md

 The Naboo Server project houses a Phoenix-based REST API that serves a NuxtJS/VueJS-based front-end ([naboo-pwa](https://github.com/DaveMuirhead/naboo-pwa)).

+This project is no longer active and was used as a means to out various approaches with Elixir / Phoenix / NuxtJS.

 ## Stack

 <img src="https://phoenixframework.org/images/phoenix-78c0fd3233522383ea9093ef877c8851.png?vsn=d" />